Wanyuxiang-code/obsidian_notes/C_ECE220_Duke/Dynamic Allocation in C.md

    We can combine memory allocation with struct to create more complicated data structures and store them in heap.
 4. Shallow copy and Deep copy:
    1. Shallow copy:
       Shallow copy just copy a pointer to the same location.
-The two objects share the same memory location, which means once we have changed or freed the coresponding memory locations both two objects will change.
+The two objects share the same memory location, which means once we have changed or freed the corresponding memory locations both two objects will change.
       Example:
       `polygon_t * p2 = p1;`or
       ```c